-These Tropical Fruit Tarts are the perfect dessert for you next summer party!
+These Tropical Fruit Tarts are the perfect dessert for your next summer party!
+They’re deliciously fresh and so fun to make!

 Confession: I have an obsession with mini desserts.
 (Exhibit A & B) Today is no exception.
-But luckily this tasty treat is also chocked full of healthy ingredients!
+But luckily, this tasty treat is also chocked full of healthy ingredients!
 (It’s also dairy-free and with one simple substitution, vegan!)
+Here is how to make it!

 Begin by making your macadamia nut and oat crust.